 Let’s say you spend $150 a month total on gas, groceries and drugstore purchases.
 Over the first 6 months, you’d earn $27 cash back.

 After 6 months, you’ll earn 1 cash back on all purchases.
 If you spend $150 a month, you’ll earn $18 cash back over a full year after the intro rate is up.

 Call roadside dispatch if you have car issues while out driving.
 And when you rent a car, it’s covered by a collision damage waiver.

 Call Visa Travel and Emergency Assistance Services if you’re in a pinch while on vacation.
 You’ll get access to medical and legal referrals, emergency transportation, emergency ticket replacement and more.
 You can also get an emergency card replacement if you lose your Wells Fargo Cash Back College℠ Card.

 If you pay your monthly cell phone bill with your card, your phone will be protected against damage or theft for up to $600.

 Expiration on intro APR.

 Your 0% purchase and balance transfer intro APR lasts 6 months following your account opening.
-If you still have a balance after that time, it’ll accrue interest at an APR of 13.15% to 23.15% variable.
+If you still have a balance after that time, it’ll accrue interest at an APR of variable.

-Consider paying off your entire balance before the six months is up.
+Consider paying off your entire balance before the 6 months is up.
 That way, you’ll start your normal-APR period with a clean slate.
 Going forward, it’s a great habit to pay off your balance in full each month.

 Late and returned payments come with fees as high as $37.
 Balance transfers, cash advances, overdraft protection advances and foreign transactions also come with fees.